Refinancing8 min readUpdated

 Switching friction is a real cost

 New account numbers, retrained autopays, and offset behaviour changes bite operational energy — sometimes retention pricing or in-brand product moves compete once discharge fees enter the frame.
 Compare the full menu, not only a competitor's teaser rate.
+Start with a retention discount request before you lodge.

 Model on Refinance playground and repayments, then reality-check with a broker who sees your current lender's discharge quirks.